AutoMiningToken/amtEnviroment/README.md

   const amtPrice = [ACTUAL AMT PRICE];
 ```

-It's not required to put the exact price as the test has a margin to pass.
-You can find the respective prices easly on:
+Note: Exact price precision is not mandatory, as the test includes a tolerance margin for price variations.

+Finding Current Prices: You can easily obtain the latest prices for BTCB and AMT from the following sources:

 1. [BTCB PRICE](https://coinmarketcap.com/currencies/bitcoin/).
 2. [AMT PRICE](https://coinmarketcap.com/dexscan/bsc/0x66cd75f1938e4f287f70f49b295207e9363f6a68/).